BD2KGenomics/protect/MANUAL.md

                                              required tools described in
                                              `required_docker_tools.txt`.
         java_Xmx: 20G                     -> The default Java heap space to be provided to tools.
-                                             Per-tool heap space as well overrides this value.
+                                             Per-tool heap space *FIXME, unclear:* as well overrides this value.
         sse_key: /path/to/master.key      -> Used to create per-file SSE-C keys for decrypting S3
                                              hosted input files.
 It is highly recommeded that the files be uploaded to S3 using s3am using the